MySqlBackupNET/MySqlBackup.Net/README.md

 ## How to Add This Library into Your Project
 Read [this wiki: How to Add This Library into Your Project](https://github.com/MySqlBackupNET/MySqlBackup.Net/wiki/How-to-Add-This-Library-into-Your-Project)

+## Backup ALL Databases in 1 Click
+Export all the databases one by one to separate SQL dump files.
+This a sub-project expansion using MySqlBackup.NET.
+Read more: [MySqlBackup_All_DB](https://github.com/MySqlBackupNET/MySqlBackup_All_DB)

 ## Download
 https://github.com/MySqlBackupNET/MySqlBackup.Net/releases